-At Cascade, we have experience working with individuals who feel hopeless about the future and no longer believe that there is anything that can be done to make their life better.
+At our hospital near Seattle for schizophrenia treatment, we have experience working with individuals who feel hopeless about the future and no longer believe that there is anything that can be done to make their life better.
 We have helped many get the symptoms of their schizophrenia under control and once again find happiness in their lives.
-Pick up the phone today and let the wonderful staff at Cascade help you.
+Pick up the phone today and let the wonderful staff at our treatment center help you.

 Schizophrenia is a lifelong disorder that, while not treatable, is able to be managed with proper medication and therapy.
 However, if this disorder is left untreated it will get worse over time and an individual may no longer be able to function normally on a daily basis.
 They may be unable to hold down a job, leaving them in financial trouble, or they may find themselves struggling to keep up with school.
 Additionally, schizophrenics may become socially isolated because they have trouble maintaining personal relationships and connecting to other individuals.
 Schizophrenia can leave a person frightened and alone.

-The broad range of treatment options offered at Cascade Behavioral Health allows them to provide customized treatment programs for each patient’s needs.
+The broad range of treatment options offered at Cascade Behavioral Health Hospital near Seattle allows us to provide customized treatment for each patient’s needs.
 The intimate care setting creates the opportunity for personal attention from the staff, allowing them to get to know each patient and their family.
 We focus on patient-centered care and believe that it is important for patients to learn more about their own emotional health in order to become more active in their recovery.

-The treatment programs here at Cascade Behavioral Health are designed to optimize mental health care without causing too much disruption in our patients’ lives.
-All of the programs we offer include treatment to stabilize a patient’s condition, individual sessions, group, and family therapy.
+The treatment at Cascade Behavioral Health Hospital are designed to optimize mental health care without causing too much disruption in our patients’ lives.
+All of the care we offer at our hospital includes treatment to stabilize a patient’s condition, individual sessions, group, and family therapy.
 Before any treatment procedures can begin, comprehensive assessments need to be conducted to determine your personal treatment needs.
 This assessment will determine if there are any drugs or alcohol in your system and if you are presenting with any co-occurring disorders.

 If it has been established that you are chemically dependent on alcohol or any type of substance, then you will begin the treatment process in our detoxification unit.
 All patients are closely monitored throughout the entire withdrawal process by a medical physician and a team of nurses, in order to ensure their safety.
 This process is done to gradually remove all drugs from your body so that you are able to fully participate in the therapeutic process.

 Treatment for schizophrenia is most effective when combining medication management and therapeutic techniques.
-You will likely be placed on various medications, such as an antipsychotic medication, in order to manage your presenting symptoms.
+At our treatment center, you will likely be placed on various medications, such as an antipsychotic medication, in order to manage your presenting symptoms.
 All medication decisions and management will be determined by your treatment team.
 In addition to any medication that may be used, we also use a number of other therapeutic techniques.

 The purpose of our individual sessions is to allow patients personal time with a counselor so that they are able to delve deeper into any concerns or issues at a level that may not be reached in a group setting.
 Individual therapy is also good for patients who don’t always feel comfortable discussing certain topics in front of other group members.
 Sessions can also be spent working on developing effective coping strategies for living with schizophrenia.

-We hold daily group therapy at Cascade so that each person is able to get to know other men and women facing similar struggles, so that they can expand their social support network and help one another.
+We hold daily group therapy at our treatment center so that each person is able to get to know other men and women facing similar struggles, so that they can expand their social support network and help one another.
 Our groups cover a wide range of topics, focusing on things such as skills building, stress management, and cognitive restructuring.

 Every individual we treat is part of a family unit, which is why family involvement is strongly encouraged throughout the treatment process.
 The support of a loved one is vital during recovery from schizophrenia.
 The patient and their family members will meet with a counselor once a week to discuss any family issues revolving around the patient’s disorder.
-Family members are encouraged to come to Cascade Behavioral Health on Wednesdays without the patient to gain a better understanding through education about schizophrenia.
+Family members are encouraged to come to our treatment center on Wednesdays without the patient to gain a better understanding through education about schizophrenia.
 The primary goal of family therapy is to get everyone on the same page.

 We know that patients have a variety of different needs and this is why we offer a wide variety of other therapy approaches to accompany traditional therapy.
 Depending on your specific treatment needs, you may be participate in some of the following programs: